dsilvaggio/Cryptocurrencies/README.md

 ![This is an image](https://github.com/dsilvaggio/Cryptocurrencies/blob/main/Resources/Screen%20Shot%202022-06-20%20at%209.56.01%20PM.png)

 ### HvPlot Table
 Then using the **hvplot.table()** function a table was made to show each Cryptocurrencies coin name, algorithm, proof type, total coin supply, total coins mined, and class.
+Based on the table and our above DataFrames, there are **532 tradable cryptocurrencies**.

 ![This is an image](https://github.com/dsilvaggio/Cryptocurrencies/blob/main/Resources/Screen%20Shot%202022-06-20%20at%209.54.09%20PM.png)